-In order to add an External Business Unit to a project there must first be at least two project in the project repository database.
+In order to add an External Business Unit to a project there must first be at least two projects in the same project repository database.

-The user can then right click on the Business Units node and select Add External Business Unit .
+In the Solution Explorer, the user can right-click on the Business Units node and select Add External Business Unit.